HViktorTsoi/gitnote/Research/experiment/acsc_v2x.md

 \textbf{LiDAR-Camera Fusion.}

-With the recent widespread application of LiDAR, there are a series of studies on the fusion of LiDAR point clouds and camera images， especially for the perception \cite{qian2021robust,vora2020pointpainting, ouyang2022saccadefork} and localization \cite{debeunne2020review} tasks of autonomous driving.
+With the recent widespread application of LiDAR, there are a series of studies on the fusion of LiDAR point clouds and camera images, especially for the perception \cite{qian2021robust,vora2020pointpainting, ouyang2022saccadefork} and localization \cite{debeunne2020review} tasks of autonomous driving.

 R2LIVE \cite{lin2021r} proposed a tightly-coupled sensor fusion framework, which fuses measurement from LiDAR, inertial sensor, and visual camera to achieve robust and accurate state estimation.
 The motion state within the framework is estimated by error-state iterated Kalman-filter to guarantee real-time performance and then refined with factor graph optimization.